orta/mondrian/README.md

 # mondrian

-A/B Testing as a Service
+A/B Testing as a Service.

 ### Getting set up